-The following resources should be your go-to resources for (1) general documentary films, (2) visual anthropology, and (3) early motion picture history.
+The following resources should be your go-to resources for general documentary films, feature films, and visual anthropology material.

 Swank Motion Pictures Inc. manages the rights to feature films and documentaries released by most of the major movie studios.
-(Notable exceptions include Paramount and 20th Century Fox.)
+(Notable exceptions include Paramount, 20th Century Fox, and some Disney titles)

 Faculty might be tempted to ask students to obtain subscription services like Netflix or Hulu to replace course reserves.
 Such a replacement could potentially create problems with the availability of required viewings.

 Keep in mind that such services also license their content for streaming.
-These licenses are frequently set for limited terms, meaning that content can disappear with only five days to two weeks of warning.
+These licenses are frequently set for limited terms, meaning that content can disappear without warning.

 Relying on YouTube for course viewings may also be problematic.
 Films posted illegally can be subject to takedown with little notice.

 The legal concept of Fair Use balances four factors:

 The first factor always weighs in favor of fair use at a nonprofit university.
 However, the other three factors would typically weigh against streaming entire films.

 On the other hand, it would be reasonable to justify streaming individual clips; in such cases, factors 3 and 4 would also favor fair use.